 These verbs mean to cause the complete ruin or wreckage of something or someone.
 Destroy, raze, and demolish can all imply reduction to ruins or even complete obliteration: “I saw the best minds of my generation destroyed by madness” (Allen Ginsberg). “raze what was left of the city from the surface of the earth” (John Lothrop Motley).

 The prosecutor demolished the opposition's argument.
 Ruin usually implies irretrievable harm but not necessarily total destruction: “You will ruin no more lives as you ruined mine” (Arthur Conan Doyle).

 To wreck is to ruin in or as if in a violent collision: “The Boers had just wrecked a British military train” (Arnold Bennett).

-  When wreck is used in referring to the ruination of a person or of his or her hopes or reputation, it implies irreparable shattering: "Coleridge, poet and philosopher wrecked in a mist of opium" (Matthew Arnold).
+When wreck is used in referring to the ruination of a person or of that person's hopes or reputation, it implies irreparable shattering: “Coleridge, poet and philosopher wrecked in a mist of opium” (Matthew Arnold).

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2019 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.